lore-masc/BuildVulnAD/README.md

 - Ensure that new hostnames are different from old ones
 - Use only the built-in "Administrator" local user to allow domain joining (especially for client OS versions).
 Ensure it is activated on clients and log on with it almost the first time.

+## Optionals
+You can decide to build a single domain removing "parent" key from json.

 ## Suggestions
 - Install VM with Windows Server Core (a 'GUI-less' version of Windows) to save disk space.